aduial/eldamo-relationaldb/README.md

 # eldamo-relationaldb

+# update for version 0.2

+- eldamo-diagram.png: an updated diagram of version 0.2 the database table structure
+- eldamo.pl: the Perl script used to parse the eldamo.xml data with.
+This script is much better than the previous one; it will parse the XML file and can write all SQL data scripts in one pass.
+The XML filename is still hard-coded in the script but can be easily changed.
+The script uses, and if necessary, creates a directory called 'output' in the current directory and will write the SQL files in there.
+If the directory and files already exist they will be overwritten.
+- usage: eldamo.pl [ -s | -h ]
+- - the -s switch will create SQL output
+- - the -h switch will generate some debug info in SDOUT

+- I used Perl v5.24.1 with some additional modules that you might need to install (e.g. using CPAN):

+- - XML::Twig
+- - Utils qw(:all)
+- - Acme::Comment type => 'C++'
+- - feature 'say'
+- - File::Path qw(make_path)
+only if you provide the -s switch; you can also use the -h

+- sql (directory) contains the create_tables.sql script to create the table with indexes and foreign keys.
+The individual SQL files can then be imported into the tables.
+I will change this to one SQL file asap, as it is a bit cumbersome (order matters, for one thing, due to the FK constraints).

+#background

 The intention of this project is to create a dictionary of the languages described by JRR Tolkien.
 Of course there are already a number of Elvish dictionaries out there, but anything that contains a fixed vocabulary soon becomes deprecated with the ongoing changes and updates of the corpus of linguistic data, as published in Parma Eldalamberon (http://www.eldalamberon.com/) and Vinyar Tengwar (http://www.elvish.org/VT/).